 06 of 07

-If you are looking to carry some water for a fresh powder day or a snowshoe hike, the CamelBak Zoid Hydration Pack is perfect.
+If you are looking to carry some water for a fresh powder day or a snowshoe hike, the CamelBak Zoid Ski Hydration Pack is perfect.
 The two-liter pack is slim enough to fit comfortably on your back while riding the chair and doesn’t have any external straps that could get caught on trees.
 The drinking tube is insulated and zips into the shoulder harness, so you’ll still be able to sip when temperatures dip below freezing.
 Also on the pack are two small pockets to store your keys, phone and a sandwich.
-The pack is 17 x 8.5 x 3 inches and comes in silver or dark purple.
+The pack is 17 x 8.5 x 3 inches and comes in black, red and blue.

 07 of 07

 When hitting the backcountry, skiers and snowboarders need plenty of water as they skin up, but also need the storage to hold all of their gear and tools, plus a pack that can carry their skis or board.
-With the Dakine Heli Pro II backpack, backcountry pursuits are comfortable and sturdy with a polyester, 28-liter pack that can carry a snowboard vertically or skis both A-frame carry or dual-diagonal.
-Features include a helmet carry space, a fleece-lined pocket for goggles, a separate pocket for snow tools and shovel, plus a large compartment that is accessible through the back panel for extra layers and skins.
-The bladder fits in the back panel and has an insulated sleeve.
-The pack is 16 x 13 x 5 inches.
-Colors include black, orange, gray and blue.
+With the Dakine Heli Pro Backpack, backcountry pursuits are comfortable and sturdy with a polyester, 20-liter pack that can carry a snowboard vertically or skis both A-frame carry or dual-diagonal.
+Features include a fleece-lined pocket for goggles, a separate pocket for snow tools and shovel, plus a sternum strap with an attached rescue whistle.
+The bladder fits in the back panel/laptop sleeve.
+The pack is 21 x 12 x 8 inches.
+Colors include burnt rose, black, purple and gray.

 At TripSavvy, our expert writers are committed to researching and writing thoughtful and editorially independent reviews of the best products for your trip.
 If you like what we do, you can support us through our chosen links, which earn us a commission.Learn more about our review process.